 Shawnda Schroeder, PhD - Bio Sketch

-Shawnda Schroeder is a research associate professor for the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences in Grand Forks.
+Shawnda Schroeder is an associate director for research and evaluation for the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences in Grand Forks.
+She is also an Associate Professor in the Department of Population Health at UND.
 Shawnda participates in rural health research, directs state program evaluation, and supervises graduate student internship and practicum experiences at the CRH.

 Shawnda serves as principal investigator of the Rural Health Research Gateway, a website that provides access to publications and projects funded through the Federal Office of Rural Health Policy.
 Under the Mountain Plains Mental Health Technology Transfer Center, Shawnda provides training on rural mental health, leads web content development, and conducts research on stigma as well as mental health training needs.
+She also serves as the rural and technology transfer lead for the Behavioral Health Bridge; a website developed to address community behavioral health needs.
 Shawnda's research interests include healthcare access, health disparities, workforce, and oral health.

 Before joining the CRH, Shawnda worked for the Traill District Health Unit as a tobacco prevention and control coordinator serving rural counties in North Dakota.
 She has a doctoral degree in teaching and learning with an emphasis in higher education and a master's degree in sociology from UND; she is also a certified Health Information Technology Workflow Redesign Specialist.